eyronks/ECE2112-Experiment-2/README.md

 # Save the result
 np.save('div_by_3.npy', div_by_3)
 ```
-**Analysis:** This Python script generates a 10x10 ndarray of squares of the first 100 positive integers and extracts the elements divisible by 3, saving the result to a file.
+**Solution Approach:** The code takes a step-by-step approach to solve the problem.
+It begins by generating an array of squares of the first 100 positive integers using a list comprehension and reshapes it into a 10x10 matrix.
+Next, it uses NumPy's vectorized operations to find the elements in the array that are divisible by 3, by applying the modulo operator (%) to each element and checking if the result is 0.
+Finally, it saves the resulting array of elements divisible by 3 to a file named div_by_3.npy using NumPy's save function.
+This approach leverages NumPy's efficient array operations to perform the tasks in a concise and efficient manner.